fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 ### 4. ~~Extensions~~ Rules

-Now our setup was already tedious in Robolectric Tests, it became even more tedious with sharedTests, so now we will take care of that.
+Now our setup was already tedious in Robolectric Tests, it became even more tedious with sharedTests, it's time we take care of that.
-We have used previously Extensions in viewModel and later core.again tests sets.
+We have used previously Extensions in `viewModel` and later `core.again` tests.
 Extensions are the JUnit5 version of JUnit4's Rules.
 So since with Robolectric and AndroidTests we are in the world of JUnit4, we will have to write Rules instead.

 #### 1. Intent init rule.
-As we saw some of our test's setup failuire also failed our other tests because of the initialization of the Intents, it would be nice if we wouldn't have to worry about that anymore.
+As we saw some of our test's setup failure also failed our other tests because of the initialization of the Intents, it would be nice if we wouldn't have to worry about that anymore.
 So let's create a Rule for that.

 Open `org.fnives.test.showcase.ui.login.codekata.rule.intent.CodeKataIntentInitRule`

 You will see a basic TestRule.
 We get a Statement which you can think of like a Runnable.
 And we need to return another Statement.
-Since from the function signature it's pretty clear what should we do, here is our implementation is as follows:
+Since from the function signature it's pretty clear what should we do, here is our implementation:
 ```kotlin
 override fun apply(base: Statement, description: Description): Statement =
     object : Statement() {